AnejL/dbc/readme.md

 # Yet another needlessly complicated status bar for dwm.

-This program shows the user current network status, alsa volume, battery status and current date... and does it on multple threads.
+This program shows the current network status, alsa master volume, battery status and current date... and does it on multple threads.

 I tried numerous times to implement PulseAudio module instead of ALSA, losing all the hope eventually.
 Maybe I will try again some time in the future (if anyone knows how to do it efficiently please contact me).